-There are three types of VA refinance loans.
-You can use a cash out refinance, a rate and term refinance or a VA Interest Rate Reduction Loan when refinancing using the VA loan program.
+There are two types of VA refinance loans.
+You can use a cash out refinance, a rate and term refinance which is also called a VA Interest Rate Reduction Loan when refinancing using the VA loan program.

 A VA cash-out refinance loan is used by homeowners who wish to take cash out of their home’s equity in order to fund other things, such as educational expenses, debt consolidation or to make improvements to their home or to purchase a vacation property.

 It’s also possible for borrowers to refinance a non-VA home loan into a VA loan, and the VA will guaranty up to 100% of the value of the borrower’s home.

 When a veteran or active-duty servicemember opts to take advantage of an interest rate reduction refinance loan (also known as an IRRRL), they’re able to lower their interest rate by refinancing their existing VA loan, thereby reducing their monthly mortgage payments.